 The Company acquired two claims in the Reeve Lake area totaling 7,541 hectares (18,635 acres) by staking on June 18, 2018.
+Three additional claims totaling 1,604 hectares (3,962 acres) were staked on October 31, 2018.
+The property now comprises five mineral claims totaling 9,145 hectares (22,597 acres).
 The claims, located approximately 30 km north of Stony Rapids, Saskatchewan, are prospective for nickel, copper and cobalt mineralization.
 A historical diamond drill hole (NL08-001) completed on the property by Strongbow Exploration Inc. in 2008 intersected semi-massive sulphide consisting primarily of pyrrhotite along with chalcopyrite and rare pentlandite.
 This semi-massive sulphide zone returned 1.89% nickel, 0.96% copper and 0.11% cobalt over 0.80 metres.